 But for the app developer, the process is not so quick.
 Or easy.
 In fact, it’s a constant juggling act of timelines and features, codes and bugs, and the amazing ability to test and tweak at the same time!

 So how exactly does an app like Fluent Forever make it from idea to app store?

-To get the answers I went to the source – John Rush, our trusty CTO.
-John joined Fluent Forever as a consultant in the fall of 2017 (with no intention of joining the company permanently) and by May of this year he had officially become the Chief Technology Officer!
+To get the answers, I went to the source: John Rush, our trusty CTO.
+John joined Fluent Forever as a consultant in the fall of 2017, with no intention of joining the company permanently.
+By May of this year, he had officially become the Chief Technology Officer!
 John sees everything in life through the eyes of a programmer (which helps when that’s your job).

 From the tiniest details of how an app feels to the larger structural issues, no stone is left unturned.
 Or bug.

-Each branch is coded separately and simultaneously, which is why, even though we shipped out the official beta version this month, a whole bunch of other features are still in the middle of development!
+Each branch is coded separately and simultaneously – which is why, even though we shipped out the official beta version last month, a whole bunch of other features are still in the middle of development!

 Testing, testing (and more testing!)